jakobo/expo-community-flipper/README.md

 | 44               | 0.123.0                      |
 | 43               | 0.123.0                      |

-(note, we follow expo's policy for old SDKs, and will be dropping support for SDK 43 when Expo 47 is released )
+(note, we follow expo's policy for the deprecation of old SDKs)

 # Testing